Nadzri Erwan

-Muhammad Nadzri bin Haji Erwan (born 16 June 1995) is a Bruneian footballer who plays as a midfielder.
-He has played for various national youth teams of Brunei since 2009 and has one cap for the Brunei national football team.
+Muhammad Nadzri bin Haji Erwan (born 16 June 1995) is a Bruneian footballer who plays as a midfielder for Nelayan FT of the Belait District League.
+He has played for various national youth teams in Brunei since 2009 and has one cap for the Brunei national football team.

-At club level, Nadzri played for the league teams of the national youth setup, namely Brunei Youth Team (from 2009 to 2011) and Tabuan Muda (from 2015 to 2016).
-His contemporaries include Shafie Efenddy, Khairil Shame Suhaimi, Aman Abdul Rahim and Abdul Khair Basri.
+At the club level, Nadzri turned out for the league teams of the national youth setup, namely Brunei Youth Team (from 2009 to 2011) and Tabuan Muda (from 2015 to 2016).
+His contemporaries include Shafie Effendy, Khairil Shahme Suhaimi, Aman Abdul Rahim and Abdul Khair Basri.

 Internationally, Nadzri has played for the Young Wasps starting from under-14 level all the way up to under-23 level.
 He participated in two editions of the Southeast Asian Games, namely the 2015 tournament in Singapore and also in 2017 that was hosted in Malaysia as a late replacement for Hanif Hamir.

 Nadzri's first international cap came in a friendly match against Cambodia in a 1–6 loss, where he was a starter in the match.